panosc-eu/panosc/Work Packages/WP8 User Training/WP4-5-8/WP5-8 meeting at 2019 annual PaNOSC meeting.md

  [ ] Thomas to organize monthly meetings
  [ ] Thomas to organize together with ExPaNDS and perhaps WP5 a meeting in spring 2020.
+ [ ] Mousumi to coordinate with Florian for ELI contributions.